John Eaton (pianist)

 John Livingston Eaton (born May 29, 1934, Washington, D.C.) is an American pianist, musicologist, humorist, educator and interpreter of jazz and American popular music.
 He is "considered one of the foremost interpreters of American music."

 Early life

 Eaton was born in Washington, D.C.
 He first learned about jazz from his father, a journalist who played the piano every evening after work.

-He attended Yale University where he studied with renowned classical teacher Alexander Lipsky.
+He attended Yale University.
 There, he was a member of the social and literary fraternity St. Anthony Hall.
 He graduated from Yale University in 1956.
+He later studied with renowned classical teacher Alexander Lipsky.